jay4kelly/BankApplication/README.md

 # BankApplication
-This is an application to simulate banking activity.
+This is a Java console application to simulate banking activity.
+The application is quite simple but it provides a way to show examples on how to use JUnit, Hamcrest and Mockito.

-  ** Application Java Classes **
+  **Application Java Classes**

   - Bank - institution owning accounts
   - BankAccount - account held by bank on behalf of a customer